 5. Wildfire Chicken & Burgers

-While their Classic 001 Cheeseburger (S$9) will allow you to taste all the smokiness of their Binchotan charcoal-fired INKA grill, the Ottoman Lamb Burger (S$13)is one you can’t miss.
+While their Classic 001 Cheeseburger (S$9) will allow you to taste all the smokiness of their Binchotan charcoal-fired INKA grill, you simply can’t miss it.

 6. Love Handle Burgers